Peter Phillips: Personal life

+Relationships

+Elizabeth Iorio and Tara Swain

-Phillips dated Elizabeth Lorio, a cod liver oil heiress from the United States, for two years.
+Phillips dated Elizabeth Iorio, a cod liver oil heiress from the United States, for two years.
 In 2001 they lived together for eight months.
 Later, he had a four-month relationship with Tara Swain, a flight attendant.

+Autumn Kelly

 In 2003, Phillips met Autumn Kelly, a Canadian management consultant, at the Formula 1 Canadian Grand Prix in Montreal.
 Their engagement was announced on 28 July 2007.

 Kelly, who was raised in the Catholic Church, was received into the Church of England before her marriage.
 If she had been Roman Catholic at the time of the marriage, Phillips would have lost his place in the line of the succession to the throne because of since-repealed terms of the Act of Settlement 1701.
 Shortly before their wedding, the couple were interviewed and photographed by Hello! magazine, and were reported to have been paid £500,000, resulting in some concern in royal circles.
 They married on 17 May 2008 at St George's Chapel in Windsor Castle.
 The service was conducted by David Conner, the Dean of Windsor.

 The couple lived in Hong Kong after Phillips changed positions within the Royal Bank of Scotland and became head of their sponsorships activities in the region.

 Their first child, and the Queen's first great-grandchild, a daughter named Savannah Anne Kathleen, was born on 29 December 2010 at Gloucestershire Royal Hospital.
 The Queen was present for the baby's baptism, which took place on 23 April 2011 at Church of the Holy Cross in Avening, Gloucestershire, near Gatcombe Park, the home of Phillips' mother.
-Savannah is 18th in line to the throne.
+Savannah was born 12th in the line to the throne and is now 20th.
 On 29 March 2012, the couple's second daughter, Isla Elizabeth, was born at Gloucestershire Royal Hospital.
-She is 19th in line to the throne.
+She was born 13th in the line to the throne and is now 21st.

 On 11 February 2020, Phillips and his wife confirmed that they had separated in 2019 and announced they were planning to divorce.
 The divorce was settled on 14 June 2021.

-In March 2021, Phillips was questioned by the police for travelling by car from Gloucestershire to Aberdeenshire to see a friend, despite restrictions on movement during the COVID-19 pandemic in the United Kingdom.
-The trip was found by the police to be not in violation of any COVID-19 lockdown rules and a spokesperson for Phillips said he was "on a business trip in relation to a company called XL Medical".
+Lindsay Wallace

-After his divorce, Phillips began a relationship with Lindsay Wallace, with whom he made his official debut as a couple at the Epsom Derby in June 2022.
+After his divorce, Phillips began a relationship with Lindsay Wallace in 2021, with whom he made his official debut as a couple at the Epsom Derby in June 2022.
+The two ended their relationship in 2024.